jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/aesthetic-braces.md

     to: ''
     text: ''
   img: /img/slogan-teeth.jpg
-  title: En DENTAL VIP Somos Verdaderos Expertos en Ortodoncia Estética
+  title: In DENTAL VIP We Are True Experts in Aesthetic Orthodontics
-  description: 20 años de trayectoria y más de 2.000 casos tratados con éxito nos avalan.
+  description: 20 years of experience and more than 2,000 cases treated successfully support us.
 #5 DDS Custom
 steps:
   display: false